 Return balls as close as possible to other balls but without touching.

 4n INTERFERENCE AND MARKING A TABLE

-There is NO penalty if balls are moved in these circumstances .... (a) By persons other than the players taking part in the frame OR he referee will return balls as closely as possible to their original positions A player may not use chalk or other object as a marker It is not a foul to place chalk on the table while in control but it should be oved before an opponent addresses the table
+There is NO penalty if balls are moved in these circumstances .... (a) By persons other than the players taking part in the frame OR

 (b) As a result of players being bumped OR